Dress Code at XP & XPE

 Please dress appropriately and modestly.

-Dress should not be offensive, dirty, revealing or excessively ripped, portray gang membership or sexualise the child.
+Dress should not be offensive, dirty, revealing, portray gang membership or sexualise the child.

-We should all be clean and hygienic and be mindful of overpowering perfumed products and the negative effect this has on others.
+We should all be clean and hygienic and avoid overpowering perfumed products and the negative effect this has on others.

 Students having difficulty with finding appropriate clothing for any reason should speak with their Crew leader.

 “We can express who we are without showing off”

 Abbie Williams, Year 9

 For consistency, we have listed some guidelines, but recognise there may be some things that do not fall comfortably within these guidelines.
 Please use the process below to address any ambiguity.